WHY I BECAME A NUTRITIONIST

 I started studying a single health subject to see if it was a fit, and fell in love.

 As I began to study the science of the human body, everything changed.
-With small changes to my diet and lifestyle, the bloating and cramping vanished, and my anxiety symptoms began to fade.
+With small changes to my diet and lifestyle, my digestion improved, and my anxiety symptoms began to fade.
 I had found where I wanted to be.

 Running became my newest passion, and I ventured into running events.
 I put my nutrition know-how to use, and saw how diet tweaks could boost my performance, minimise my chance of injury and supported the recovery process.

-Thanks to nutrition, I successfully completed 4 half-marathons, a full marathon, a 34km sky run, The Kokoda Challenge 96km Gold Coast event and a 50km trail run over 4 years.
-But nutrition also soothed my gut, balanced my hormones, and gave me back my zest for life.
+Thanks to nutrition, I have successfully completed 4 half-marathons, a full marathon, multiple trail running events, a 34km sky run, The Kokoda Challenge 96km Gold Coast event and a 50km trail run over 4 years.
+But nutrition also soothed my gut, supported my mood, and gave me back my zest for life.

 Running taught me a lot about myself.
 But it also taught me about training as a woman.
 So many women have never been taught that it’s natural to experience fluctuations in energy, performance and motivation.
 This is a normal part of our hormonal cycles.
 But instead of fighting against it, I want to help women like you to work with them, so you can achieve your goals.

 Being able to understand the connection between exercise and hormonal changes was a turning point for me.
-Whether you’re a runner, a gym junkie, a weekend warrior or a yogi, I want to share my experience and advice with you.
+Whether you’re an endurance runner, a park runner, a triathlete, a yogi, or someone that prefers a gentle walk, I want to share my experience and advice with you.
+I have worked with weekend warriors, first-time marathoners, world championship Ironman athletes to a local Gold Coast runner who completed 31 Marathons in 31 Days.

 If you’re ready to perform at your best every day, I’m here to help you do just that.
-When you have a happy gut and balanced hormones, you can take on the world and smash any goal!
+When you have a happy gut, a healthy relationship with food, you can take on the world and smash any goal!